ZaidaTek/ZaidaScope/ReadMe.md

 7) `ZS.cfg` uses a single `LF`, **not** Windows' `CRLF` line-feeding, so use an editor that respects this convention (such as e.g. *Notepad++*) for editing this file.
 An editor that uses `CRLF` for a new line will cause undefined behaviour.

+8) Since v210603 the combined sampling rate of 100kHz can be guaranteed across all channel configurations (i.e. 100kHz for 1x, 12.5kHz for 8x channels) as long as your hardware supports it (FTDI vs. CH340 USB/RS232 chip issue)

 ## Version History

+**v210603:** Fixed and optimized AT328P's code, full 100kS/s rate across all channels and no "rate hole" at 30kHz, added FPS-cap in settings to reduce CPU-load

 **v210419:** Added configuration file, German language support, OpenGL rendering, CSV recording